 San Francisco is known for having one of the least affordable housing markets in the entire world.
 Insufficient supply and high demand, coupled with widening income inequality, make it challenging for low and middle income workers to remain in the city.
 Policies like rent control and inclusionary housing have been passed to protect a portion of the housing stock from the volatilities of the market.
 This indicator tracks the affordability breakdown to help ensure that a large proportion of the Central Market/Tenderloin housing continues to be affordable.

 The housing pipeline includes all units that are "proposed," "approved," or "under construction."
 Between 2013 and 2015, both the city and the CMTL area saw a decrease in the percent of pipeline housing units that are planned to be below market rate (BMR).
 In the CMTL area, this decrease corresponded to an overall decrease in pipeline units, while citywide there was an increase in the total number of pipeline units.
+In 2017, the percent of pipeline housing units increased 15% after being at 10% in 2015.
+The overall number of pipeline housing units also increased in 2017 in the CMTL boundary, while decreasing citywide.

 Housing Pipeline data from Planning Department, 2013 & 2015.